 The Data Controller will process the following categories of your personal data:

-- in the event that you should submit communications or requests to Angelini, your personal data necessary to the correct management of your communication or request (in particular, name and surname, postal address, e-mail address and telephone number) and any other personal data you may include in your message or in any materials you send to us (for the purpose pursuant to paragraph 2, letter a);
+- if you should submit communications or requests to Angelini, your personal data necessary to the correct management of your communication or request (in particular, name and surname, postal address, e-mail address and telephone number) and any other personal data you may include in your message or in any materials you send to us (for the purpose pursuant to paragraph 2, letter a);

 - all data necessary to comply with legal obligations (for the purpose pursuant to paragraph 2, letter c) (such as, for example, your contact data for communications required by the law or the authority).

 Your personal data will be obtained by the Data Controller: